UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

     ![speed relations](resources/mouse_speeds.svg)

     Actual formula is is something like `speedMultiplier(normalizedSpeed) = baseSpeed + speed*(normalizedSpeed^xceleration)` where `normalizedSpeed = actualSpeed / midSpeed`.
 Therefore `appliedDistance(distance d, time t) = d*(baseSpeed*((d/t)/midSpeed) + d*speed*(((d/t)/midSpeed)^xceleration))`. (`d/t` is actual speed in px/s, `(d/t)/midSpeed` is normalizedSpeed which acts as base for the exponent).
-  - `baseSpeed` makes portion of the raw input contribute directly to the output.
-I.e., if `speed = 0`, then traveled distance is `reportedDistance*baseSpeed`
+  - `baseSpeed` makes a portion of the raw input contribute directly to the output.
+I.e., if `speed = 0`, then the traveled distance is `reportedDistance*baseSpeed`.
-  - `speed` multiplies effect of xceleration expression.
+  - `speed` multiplies the effect of the xceleration expression.
 I.e., simply multiplies the reported distance when the actual speed equals `midSpeed`.
   - `xceleration` is exponent applied to the speed normalized w.r.t midSpeed.
 It makes cursor move relatively slower at low speeds and faster with aggresive swipes.
 It increases non-linearity of the curve, yet does not alone make the cursor faster and more responsive - thence "xceleration" rather than "acceleration" to avoid confusion.
 I.e., xceleration expression of the formula is `speed*(reportedSpeed/midSpeed)^(xceleration)`.
 I.e., no acceleration is xceleration = 0, reasonable (square root) acceleration is xceleration = 0.5.
 Highest recommended value is 1.0.
   - `midSpeed` represents "middle" speed, where the user can easily imagine behaviour of the device (currently fixed 3000 px/s) and henceforth easily set the coefficient.
 At this speed, acceleration formula yields `1.0`, i.e., `speedModifier = (baseSpeed + speed)`.